What Is LCL Shipping? The Complete Guide

 LCL Transit Times by Major Route

-LCL transit time = ocean transit + origin CFS handling (3-5 days) + destination CFS handling (2-5 days) + customs clearance.
-Total door-to-door is typically 5-15 days longer than FCL on the same route.
+LCL transit time equals ocean transit, plus origin CFS handling (3-5 days), plus destination CFS handling (2-5 days), plus customs clearance.
+The total door-to-door trip usually runs 5-15 days longer than FCL on the same route.

 | Route | LCL Door-to-Door | Ocean Leg Only |